Seize the chance to dine in an Alajmo restaurant with a special deal

 In St. Marks Square, there is a café that has remained unchanged over the course of the centuries.
 From Stendhal to Wagner, Proust and Woody Allen, Grancaffè Quadri has always been a lively place to stop for a coffee.
 With the arrival of Max and Raf Alajmo, guests can not only enjoy the café for its history, but also for its superior selection of coffee drinks and cocktails.

-Guests who enjoy the outdoor seating in St. Mark’s Square can select from a large, illustrated menu featuring everything from Italian coffee drinks to cocktails made by resident barman Leonardo Cisotto, or breakfast pastries to Venetian bar snacks called cicchetti and gelato.
+Guests who enjoy the outdoor seating in St. Mark’s Square can select from a large, illustrated menu featuring everything from Italian coffee drinks to cocktails or breakfast pastries to Venetian bar snacks called cicchetti and gelato.

-A team of well-trained baristas tends to the coffee and is coordinated by Roberto Pepe and Vanni Bonotto.
+A team of well-trained baristas tends to the coffee and is coordinated by Roberto Pepe.

 Coffee has been drunk in Venice for centuries and many of the city's historic coffeehouses, such as Gran Caffè Quadri, became famous thanks to the consumption of this invigorating drink.
 Our espresso coffee is prepared with beans selected by Gianni Frasi of Torrefazione Giamaica in Verona and roasted directly over an open flame, using a manually operated machine.
 A perfect espresso or cappuccino enjoyed in Piazza San Marco together with one of Max's olive oil brioche or a sweet pastry is an experience that is hard to top.